Wadie-Bch/Wadie-Bch/README.md

 ## About Me 🚀

-I'm Wadie bch, a skilled and passionate freelance developer specializing in modern web and mobile app development, tech education, IT consulting, and support.
-With expertise in the LIRT stack (Laravel, Inertia.js, React, Tailwind CSS) As Well as Python, I deliver creative and efficient solutions tailored to meet client needs.
+I'm Wadie Bch, a skilled and passionate freelance developer and IT content creator specializing in modern web and mobile app development, tech education, IT consulting, and support.
+With expertise in the pyLIRT stack (Laravel, Inertia.js, React, Tailwind CSS)  I deliver creative and efficient solutions tailored to meet client needs.

 ### What I Do 💡
 - Build scalable platforms